 The Louisiana State Police (LSP) New Entrant Program is comprised of eight (8) civilian auditors, strategically located throughout the state.
 These auditors are 100% dedicated to the NESA program and provide educational safety audits to all new Louisiana interstate motor carriers.
 LSP has streamlined to operate as efficiently as possible, while maintaining quality.
-LSP will continue to operate in manner, while providing quality education and assistance to new motor carriers.
+LSP will continue to operate in this manner, while providing quality education and assistance to new motor carriers.

-LSP is currently operating with one safety auditor vacancy.
-With a recovering economy, we anticipate a continued increase in the amount of New Entrants during FFY 2019.
-LSP began conducting Off-Site Safety Audits in the last quarter of FFY 2017.
-Should the program become inundated with new carriers while we are growing in this process, NESA-Certified Compliance Review MCSAP Inspectors will assist by conducting safety audits on an overtime basis as needed, in order to reduce the inventory to manageable levels.
+With a strong economy, we anticipate a continued increase in the amount of New Entrants during FFY 2020.
+LSP began conducting Off-Site Safety Audits in the last quarter of FFY 2017, and the number of off-site audits has steadily and increased over time as the number of on-site audits has decreased.
+Auditors have kept up with the overall increasing numbers, but should the program become inundated with new carriers, NESA-Certified Compliance Review MCSAP Inspectors will assist by conducting safety audits on an overtime basis as needed.
 Group Audits may also be conducted if needed to assist in managing high inventory levels.

-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2020 - 2022: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.